ApoorvaaKulkarni/Programming/README.md

 9.print sorted words
 10.Add two treeset
 11.kth Smallest Element: Given an array of integers, find the kth smallest element in the array.

+DAY16 : JDBC

+1. Data Validation and Exception Handling-

+Design a Java application that performs data validation and exception handling in JDBC operations.
+Validate user input for database operations such as inserting new records or updating existing records.
+Handle exceptions such as SQL exceptions and connection errors gracefully.

+2.Implement a Java program that uses prepared statements to insert records into a database table.
+Prompt the user to enter employee details such as name, age, and department, and insert the data into the database using prepared statements.

+ Parameterized Query:-

+3.Create a Java application to retrieve employee details from a database based on user input.
+Allow the user to enter the employee ID and display the corresponding employee information using a parameterized query.

+4.Basic Connection and Querying: Write a Java program using JDBC to connect to a MySQL database.
+Fetch and display all records from a table named "employees" and show the result in the console.
+Handle exceptions appropriately.